rayzon1/tmdb_webflix_entertainment_v1/README.md

 The main content will be the movies and shows showcased within the posterslider bars on the home page.
 The goal for this component was to create unique content using the tmdb api for top-rated and popular categories and showcase these using a pure CSS made Netflix style content bar.
 Each movie or tv-show selected will drop down showing information including review scores from imdb, rt, and MetaCritic.

 ![posterslider_demo_looped_1](https://user-images.githubusercontent.com/46428013/72303483-4f925700-3622-11ea-865e-3965f2a1f003.gif)

+## What I learned

+For every new project I tackle on my own, I always try to use new technologies or use something I haven't used yet.
+For this project I wanted to use and learn Redux, even though it wasn't totally needed here.
+This has given me the experience and practice in building a Redux store and using global state between components.
+I have been able to practice working with external API's and creating an excellent front-end based on the API.